firecracker-microvm/firecracker/docs/prod-host-setup.md

 [Network Interface documentation](api_requests/patch-network-interface.md),
 or by using one of the tools presented below:

-- `tc qdisk` - manipulate traffic control settings by configuring filters.
+- `tc qdisc` - manipulate traffic control settings by configuring filters.

 When traffic enters a classful qdisc, the filters are consulted and the packet is enqueued into one of the classes within.
 Besides